-"Lot of Record." means any land parcel that existed, as recorded in the Office of the Salt Lake County Recorder having frontage upon a street, a right-of-way approved by the Land Use Hearing Officer, or a right-of-way not less than twenty feet (20’) wide, with a separate property identification number as provided by the Office of the Salt Lake County Recorder and Office of the Salt Lake County Assessor, prior to December 17, 1952 and all land parcels that were legally created for the purposes of development pursuant to the applicable zoning and subdivision requirements and the laws of the State of Utah after the date of the first Subdivision Ordinance enactment.
+“Lot of Record.” means any land parcel that existed, as recorded in the Office of the Salt Lake County Recorder having frontage upon a street, a right-of-way approved by the Land Use Hearing Officer, or a right-of-way not less than twenty feet (20’) wide, with a separate property identification number as provided by the Office of the Salt Lake County Recorder and Office of the Salt Lake County Assessor, prior to December 17, 1952 and all land parcels that were legally created for the purposes of development pursuant to the applicable zoning and subdivision requirements and the laws of the State of Utah after the date of the first Subdivision Ordinance enactment.

-"Minor ski resort improvements."
-Construction activities associated with the ongoing operation and maintenance of previously approved facilities, ski runs, ski trails, ski lifts and related resort appurtenances, equipment, recreational access corridors, pedestrian or non-motorized trails, non-snow related activities and accessory uses, or vehicular maintenance roads constructed or used in connection with the construction, operation, or maintenance of a resort
+“Minor ski resort improvements.”
+Construction activities associated with the ongoing operation and maintenance of previously approved facilities, ski runs, ski trails, ski lifts and related resort appurtenances, equipment, recreational access corridors, pedestrian or non-motorized trails, non-snow related activities and accessory uses, or vehicular maintenance roads constructed or used in connection with the construction, operation, or maintenance of a resort.
+Minor ski resort improvements also include the construction, operation and maintenance of Remote Avalanche Control Devices.

 “Mountain resort or Ski Resort” means: